 This year, Mariana Souto-Manning, PhD, Professor of Early Childhood Education and Teacher Education at Teachers College, Columbia University, delivered the keynote titled “Reading, Writing and Talk: Inclusive Teaching for Diverse Learners.”
 In her presentation, Souto-Manning discussed assumptions and myths around multilingualism and explored how educators can challenge these beliefs and support all learners through culturally relevant teaching.

 “Knowledge is cultural, and by expanding the cultural knowledge we are actually expanding the tools that we bring to the classroom,” said Souto-Manning.
 “By learning about kids’ way of knowing, we can better reorganize our classrooms and curricula to support learning.
 So what we need to make sure is that our curriculum, classroom, materials, and language really serve as windows, mirrors, and sliding glass doors.”
-She explained that books, for example, enable students to see themselves reflected and help them to see the realities of others.
+She explained that books, for example, enable students to see themselves and to help them see the realities of others.

 Throughout her presentation, Souto-Manning also led several activities for guests to engage in group discussions, answer true or false questions, and participate in other exercises.